 |X||EnabledState: No capacityOutcome: Offline survey||State: Agents availableOutcome: Chat||State: No agents onlineOutcome: Offline survey|

 |✓||Disabled||State: Agents available / No capacityOutcome: Chat||State: No agents online / No capacityOutcome: Offline survey|

 |✓||State: No capacityOutcome: Chat with long wait time||State: Agents availableOutcome: chat||State: No agents onlineOutcome: Offline survey|

 3. Busy state disabled, ignore max wait time enabled

 4. Busy state enabled, ignore max wait time enabled

-Turning your campaigns on and off are simple.
+Turning your campaigns on and off is simple.
 When you finish creating your campaign, toggle the ‘publish’ button.
-You will clearly see the status of the campaign in your campaigns list:
+You will see the status of the campaign in the list of your campaigns:

-A campaign can be active and still not display to your consumers if the campaign is no longer within the time frame that you defined.
+A campaign can be active and still not displayed to your consumers if the campaign is no longer within the time frame that you defined.

 - Campaign priority